 The bigger concern following tooth implant procedures is gum health and oral hygiene.
 Calcium channel blockers often cause the gums to become slightly swollen and overgrown which makes it more difficult to keep them clean.
 While implants and implant supported dentures are immune to cavities and gum disease, gum irritation can still be harmful and should be avoided to protect the integrity of the dental implant treatment.

-The best way to prepare for your dental implant procedure is to tell your dentist if you have high blood pressure or are keeping your blood pressure under control with medications.
+The best way to prepare for the procedure of dental implants is to tell your dentist if you have high blood pressure or are keeping your blood pressure under control with medications.
 Your dentist will know how to keep you safe and comfortable during your procedure and educate you on proper care of your implants after your smile is restored.